aymerick/kowa/README.md

 The server is now waiting for API requests on port `35830` and serves generated sites on port `48910`.

+### Locales

+Install `go-bindata` package:

+    $ go get -u github.com/jteeuwen/go-bindata/...

+When you modify translations, you have to regenerate `bindata.go` file with:

+    $ go-bindata locales/

 ## Development workflow

 When you change server code, you have to rebuild it with `make build` and restart it.